 We Love Square Dancing!
 Our group was organized around 50 years ago when area dancers started dancing to records in a member's basement.
-Now we have a caller dedicated to our group offering regular dances every Monday evening and a visiting caller twice a month on Saturdays.
+Now we have a caller dedicated to our group offering regular dances every Monday evening.
 Dancing has physical, mental and social benefits.

 Schedule: